-A full review of ButcherBox, including: how it works, how much it costs and what is the quality of meat?
-And the most frequently asked question: is ButcherBox worth it?
-Bonus — we have an awesome promo code to share with you if you decide to try ButcherBox!
+A full review of ButcherBox, including: how it works, how much it costs and the quality of meat.
+Whether you’re new to ButcherBox or wondering whether it’s worth it, this review is a must-read before ordering your first box.
+Plus I’m sharing an awesome promo code if you decide to try ButcherBox!

 This post is brought to you in partnership with ButcherBox.
 All words and opinions are my own.

 Anytime I share pictures of our monthly ButcherBox arrival on Instagram, I get questions and comments from people wanting to know more about how it works (and how much it costs).

 Today’s post is a full breakdown of everything you need to know if you’re considering trying ButcherBox (and a really awesome special offer if you do decide to give it a try).